Feedback, appeals and complaints

-- you did not meet the specific entry requirements for the area of study
+- you did not meet the specific entry requirements for your course

 We can only respond to you as an applicant in any feedback, appeal or complaint, unless you give us written permission to discuss your application with a parent, guardian, teacher or careers adviser.

-If you would like feedback about your application, put your request in writing and email us: firstname.lastname@example.org.
+If you would like feedback about your application, put your request in writing and email: firstname.lastname@example.org